tanbro/redis_func_cache/README.md

 When `serializer` is not enough — you need **async I/O**, **per-invocation context**, or the ability to **override only one direction** while keeping the library's default on the other — pass a `handler` to the cache constructor.

-A handler wraps four boundaries, each independently optional (unimplemented methods fall through to the library default):
+A handler wraps four boundaries. `HandlerProtocol` is a pure structural protocol — implementations need not inherit from it; implement the boundaries you support, and have unsupported ones `raise NotImplementedError` (the standard file-like-object pattern).
+The library calls the methods statically; there is no runtime validation, the type annotations are the contract:

 | Boundary | Sync | Async |
 | --- | --- | --- |